wso2/docs-is/en/includes/references/grant-types.md

 ## SAML 2.0 bearer grant

 SAML 2.0 bearer grant is a grant type in the OAuth 2.0 framework that enables the exchange of a SAML 2.0 assertion for an OAuth 2.0 access token.
-This grant type is defined in the [SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants specification (RFC 7522)](https://datatracker.ietf.org/doc/html/rfc7522){:target="_blank"}
+This grant type is defined in the [SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants specification (RFC 7522)](https://datatracker.ietf.org/doc/html/rfc7522){:target="_blank"}.

-The SAML 2.0 bearer grant is a secure method that allows clients to obtain an OAuth 2.0 access token by presenting a SAML 2.0 assertion.
-This grant type is particularly useful in scenarios where the client already has a SAML assertion from a trusted identity provider and seeks to exchange it for an access token.
-It offers significant advantages in systems that already utilize SAML for Single Sign-On (SSO), as it enables the client to obtain an access token without requiring the user to re-authenticate.
-To use this grant type, the client submits a request with the SAML assertion to the token endpoint, and following successful authentication and validation, the server issues an access token.

 The following diagram shows how the token exchange grant flow works.